Window Condensation: Causes and Remedies

 WHAT IS THIS WATER ON MY WINDOWS?

 Water or frost on windows is condensation.
-Condensation is formed when warm moist air comes in contact with cooler dry air just as a bathroom mirror will “steam up” after a hot shower.
-The inside or outside of your window can sweat or fog because of temperature differentials.
+Condensation is formed when warm moist air comes in contact with cooler dry air.
+An example of this is when a bathroom mirror “steams up” after a hot shower.
+Just like that mirror, the inside or outside of your window can sweat or fog because of temperature differentials.

 Faulty windows do not cause condensation.
-Glass is usually the place you first notice condensation because glass surfaces have the lowest temperature of any of the interior surfaces in the house.
+Glass is usually the first place you notice condensation because glass surfaces have the lowest temperature of any surface in a house.